nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### List Views
 We decided to have groups and subgroups so that users can organize people in the list.
 AB3 only has support listing of people.
 Our team needed to create new UI elements to support that.
-Even when the new UI elements, it was still tough to create commands to support the operation of switching between views and updating the list view when a change has been made.
+Even when the new UI elements are created, it was still tough to create commands to support the operation of switching between views and updating the list view when a change has been made.

 ### GUI Test (Implemented but scrapped due to CI failure)

-We have initially decided to implement **GUI Testing** because many of our functionalities such as clearing notes, tags and Notor, and adding notes uses a pop up window.
+We have initially decided to implement **GUI Testing** because many of our functionalities such as clearing notes, tags and Notor, and adding notes uses a pop up window.<br>
 The difficulty level of GUI Testing is moderate because there is very limited guides available on **TestFX** Library.
 Despite our best efforts to try to fix CI failure and the GUI testcases passing locally, all efforts are of no avail.